Seeders/GUTS/README.md

 GUTS has any feature you have the GUTS to implement.  haha this never gets old.
 No but seriously, GUTS is extremely versatile and is built to be customized.

+Does it support volumetric fog?
+Absolutely.
+Quantum AGI?
+Look, the moment someone figures that out, GUTS will have it available.

 GUTS includes a simple tower defense game and various assets to demonstrate its capabilities.
 The toolkit is built around the following core object types:

 ### Core Object Types